seanthegeek/yaramail/docs/source/installation.md

 ### macOS

-Install [Homebrew][homebrew], then run the following command in a terminal.
+Install [Homebrew][homebrew], then run the following commands in a terminal.

 ```text
 brew install pkg-config openssl@3 poppler python